 The Albanian government’s plans to build hydropower plants on the Vjosë river have also been criticized by the European Parliament, which has called on the official Tirana to consider the proposal to turn the valley into a national park.

-Article published by Reporter.al / BIRN.
+Article published by Reporter.al / BIRN (in Albanian).